Deep Learning meets Nonparametric Regression: Are Weight-Decayed DNNs Locally Adaptive?: Proof Overview

 There are two useful implications of Proposition~\ref{prop:eqmodel}.
-First, it gives an intuitive explanation on how a weight decayed Parallel NN works.
+First, it gives an intuitive explanation on how a regularized Parallel NN works.
 Specifically, it can be viewed as a sparse linear regression with representation learning.
-Second, the conversion into the constrained form allows us to adapt generic statistical learning machinery (a self-bounding argument) from \citet[Proposition 4]{suzuki2018adaptivity} for studying this constrained ERM problem.
+Secondly, the conversion into the constrained form allows us to decompose the MSE into two terms as in \autoref{eq:errdecom} and bound them separately.